-You might not see any error messages, but you might see inconsistencies with events and tasks that you have just created.
+You might not see any error messages or a page might not appear, but you might see inconsistencies with events and tasks that you have just created.

 You might have more than one ISC server on the same subnet of a LAN, in which case, multiple instances of the ISC server will have the same TIBCO Rendezvous port.
 To fix this problem, you must ensure that the TIBCO port has a unique value.